Wayward-Son-Developers/lbchm.github.io/_pages/studies.md

 Sunday evenings we are working through the book of *Exodus* in a series titled &ldquo;[Exodus - The Great Escape][3]&rdquo;.

-Wednesday evenings we are working through a survey of the Old Testament titled &ldquo;[True Stories of the Old Testament][4]&rdquo;.
+Wednesday evenings we are working through a study titled &ldquo;[I Am][5].
+Our last study, a survey of the Old Testament titled &ldquo;[True Stories of the Old Testament][4]&rdquo;, is also available on Sermon Audio.

 ## About Our Studies